IlginIcozu/Lumina/README.md

 # Making of Lumina

-Lumina is a further exploration of using p5js and webgl shaders together to create striking visuals in a balance of organic-digital.
-We used a *serial* technique to create our steps.
+Lumina is a further exploration of using p5.js and WebGL shaders together to generate a striking visual style that maintains a balance between organic and digital elements.
+We employed a serial technique to structure the process.

-In this project we created some basic shapes using `vertex()` & `curveVertex()` in p5js.
-Later this shapes goes in to a **FBM Shader** to create a cloudy texture.
-This cloudy texture goes into another shader which puts a **swirl** on top of it.
-For the last process we are using a custom shader to manipulate the canvas to create fractured, bended nursaries.
+n this project, we created basic shapes using `vertex()` & `curveVertex()` functions in p5.js.
+Later, these shapes were processed through an FBM (Fractal Brownian Motion) Shader to create a cloudy texture.
+This cloudy texture was then passed into another shader, which applied a swirl effect to it.
+For the final process, we used a custom shader to manipulate the canvas, creating fractured and bent entities.

-## Detailed explanation of this *serial* process.
+## Detailed explanation of the *serial* process.

-1. Creating shapes using `vertex()` & `curveVertex` in p5js.
+1. Creating shapes using `vertex()` & `curveVertex()` in p5js.

    *insert picture 1 here*

-2. First shader; **Fbm**
+2. First shader; **FBM**

    *insert picture 2 here*

-3. Adding *stars* before the swirll
+3. Adding *stars* before the swirl

    *insert picture 3 here*